 Developers will still be required to undertake site-specific Flood Risk Assessments to support Planning Applications.
-Developers will be able to use the information in the SFRA to scope out the sources of flood risk that will need to be explored in more detail at site level.
+Developers will be able to use the information in the SFRA to scope out the sources of flood risk that will need to be explored in more detail at site level, subject to the modelling considerations set out below.